Locks makeup through heat, sweat, and long days with buildable medium-to-full coverage and a soft, polished matte finish.

 Application and setting tips for all-day wear

-Set strategically rather than baking your whole face.
-Press a translucent or matching powder into the sides of the nose, chin, and forehead, and lightly dust anywhere makeup tends to move.
-A long-wear setting spray can help melt layers together and improve longevity, especially if you use the spray between thin layers of powder.
+Set strategically rather than powdering everything heavily.
+Focus on the forehead, sides of the nose, chin, and anywhere makeup tends to move first.
+A long-wear setting spray can help reduce a powdery look and improve overall hold.

 Final thoughts